// text size limiter //Blur //Big Blur

 The Solutions

-Circular design offers a radical alternative to today’s take-make-waste model by designing waste and pollution out of the system entirely.
+Circular design offers a radical alternative to today’s take-make-waste model.
 Instead of extracting resources, using them up, and throwing them away, circular design mimics nature’s regenerative cycles.
 It enables materials to flow in closed loops, keeps products in use longer, and restores ecosystems in the process.
-By shifting design mindsets upstream, we can prevent waste before it starts and build systems that are better for people and planet.

 Keywords